beneath-hq/beneath/web/README.md

 # `web/`

-This directory contains the Beneath frontend (terminal) code.
+This directory contains the Beneath frontend (console) code.
 As always, refer to `docs/contributing/02-project-structure.md` for an introduction to the repository.

 ## Stack